Why Is My Belly Button Piercing Bleeding?

 Is Bleeding From A Belly Ring After A Year Common?

-In most circumstances, you can dismiss this as a natural occurrence and cure it with ice or a saltwater solution.
+In most circumstances, you can dismiss this as a natural occurrence and effectively address it with ice or a soothing saltwater solution.

 Should I Remove The Crust From My Piercing?